 Underwear – the history of

-Underwear has ancient roots, we can say that the use of underwear began in Egypt around 1550 B.C. ; in fact, the first evidence found of undergarments is relatet to this period.
+Underwear has ancient roots, we can say that the use of underwear began in Egypt around 1550 B.C.
+In fact, the first evidence found of undergarments is relatet to this period.
 The Egyptians, even though they produced wool and cotton, prefered to use linen, for their undergarments because to them linen had a religious significance.
 With this fiber, they created a very lightweight and transparent fabric, which they wore close to the body.
-The poor men’s garment was called pano; in fact it was a kind of loincloth, made by a simple rectangle of fabric wrapped around the hips.
+The poor men’s garment was called pano.
+It was a kind of loincloth, made by a simple rectangle of fabric wrapped around the hips.
 Instead, the upper class, for example pharaons, princes and military commanders used to wear a different garment called schentis.
 The principal charateristic of this garment was the detailed pleating.

 From the Romans to the Middle Ages

 The Roman civilazation summarizes all of the previos cultures.
 Their garments consisted of tunics and capes, but here are the beginnings of garments that we can define as underwear.
 The Romans wore an inner or undertunic called a subucula and also a subligaculum, this garment could be considered the first version of our modern day slip or boxers.
 It was basically a loincloth, it consisited of a piece of fabric which passed between the thighs and was fastened at the waist with string.
 It was worn by both men and woman and in particular it was part of the dress of gladiators and athletes.

 When the Roman Empire divided into two parts, the Western empire with Rome as its capital and the Eastern empire with its capital Byzantium (Constantinopole) we witnessed the fall of the first and the flourishing of the second for more that a millennium.
 In this period the Byzantium garments , which were in fact similar to the romans but richer in their decoration, were fashionable, underwear played a minor role with a type of longjohns and the subligaculum worn under tunics.